-Whether it’s called Chinese New Year, Seollal, Shōgatsu or Tết, Lunar New Year (running from Jan.
-25 – Feb.
-4) is a special holiday for more than 1.6 billion people of Asian descent across the globe.
+Whether it’s called Chinese New Year, Seollal, Shōgatsu or Tết, Lunar New Year (running officially from New Year’s Eve on Feb.
+11 through Feb.
+26) is a special holiday for more than 1.6 billion people of Asian descent across the globe.
 Think of it as a cross between Fourth of July, Passover, Christmas and the biggest birthday bash ever—all rolled into one.
 There are some essential customs that many people hold dear, and each one revolves around family, food, fortune and fun.
 Read on to discover a few traditions that you and your family can cock-a-doodle-do this Lunar New Year!

-In addition to decorating the house with red paper cutouts and banners—particularly rat-themed decorations in 2020—during this festive time, a fun activity to do with kids is folding origami boxes and putting small lights in them as a way to remember ancestors and wish for good luck in the coming year.
+In addition to decorating the house with red paper cutouts and banners—particularly ox-themed decorations in 2021—during this festive time, a fun activity to do with kids is folding origami boxes and putting small lights in them as a way to remember ancestors and wish for good luck in the coming year.

 Pro-tip: Plan to do housekeeping before the new year commences.
 Many celebrants believe that sweeping around the house on Lunar New Year’s Day is akin to sweeping away all of your good luck for the year!